Emitting Dynamic Methods and Assemblies

 Reflection Emit Dynamic Method Scenarios

-Describes scenarios for emitting and using lightweight dynamic methods.
+Describes the definition and use of lightweight dynamic methods.

 Reflection Emit Dynamic Assembly Scenarios